fionafreemark/jobi-job-search-app/README.md

 **Currently In Development**

 ## Description
 Jobi is job board app where employers can post jobs for prospective employees.
 Built with React, this project uses JavaScript, SASS & HTML.
-Based off of style guide by Rashedul Kabir, and created with accessibility and responsiveness in mind.
+Converted from a style guide designed by Rashedul Kabir, and created with accessibility and responsiveness in mind.

 **Status**:
 Home page is complete, with special attention to the graphics & forms.
 Firebase and user authentication features coming soon.